macs-h/CostiMate/README.md

 # CostiMate
-A budget app that calculates how much to save each payday to meet fixed monthly expenses
+A budgeting app that calculates how much to save each payday to meet fixed monthly expenses